VoxHash/DB_Storage_Manager/README.md

 pip install -r requirements.txt
 ```
 3. Place your Google Drive service account credentials in a file named credentials.json in the project directory.
-4. Add your PHP API key to the API_KEY variable in main.py.
+4. Add your API informatoin to the variable in config.ini

 # Usage
 1. Run the script: